terraform-gcloud-modules/terraform-gcp-vpc/examples/complete/README.md

 <!-- BEGIN_TF_DOCS -->

-# Terraform GCP Module Template
+# Terraform GCP VPC

-This directory contains an example usage of the **terraform-gcp-module-template**.
+This directory contains an example usage of the **terraform-gcp-vpc**.
 It demonstrates how to use the module with default settings or with custom configurations.

 ---